 Barrett then left with 200 men of the 34th Indiana Volunteer Infantry and assumed command of the entire force.
 He and his troops began fighting their way back towards Palmetto Ranch.

-to continue onward with the fight.
+Once they reached Palmetto, they destroyed the remaining supplies and decided to continue onward with the fight.
 A few miles later Col. Ford’s cavalry attacked them and after heavy fighting Col. Barrett decided retreat was the better part of valor.
 They had returned to Boca Chica by 8:00 pm and embarked upon the waiting ships by 4:00 am on the morning of May 14th.

 Ironically, the final battle of the Civil War was won by the Confederacy.